Random-Devil-with-internet/Year-12-3-Assignment/Evidence Guide.md

 ![Html The EDR of my database](https://github.com/Random-Devil-with-internet/Year-12-3-Assignment/blob/main/EDR.png)

 For the star rating system in my application I used a modified input slider in html.
 The input slider was modified with css to make it as a bunch of stars instead of a normal input slider which is a track.
 The stars also change when you drag your mouse along it with half stars being in between.
 For displaying the stars I used svgs that are shaped as stars.
 This was done though using the polygon tag in html and by using these Coordinates "12.5, 1.25 5.0, 24.75 23.75, 9.75 1.25, 9.75 20.0, 24.75".
-To make the half yellow and grey star I used a linear gradient that has a 50% offset on each color in the gradient and is maped on to the star shaped svg.
-I did ues these two arbibultys in the svg tage "xmlns="http://www.w3.org/2000/svg" xmlns:xlink="http://www.w3.org/1999/xlink" in the assghiment but then reslised that they wornt needed for the code to work.
+To make the half yellow and grey star I used a linear gradient that has a 50% offset on each color in the gradient and is then mapped on to the star shaped svg.
+I did ues these two attributes in the svg tage "xmlns="http://www.w3.org/2000/svg" xmlns:xlink="http://www.w3.org/1999/xlink" in the assignment but then I realised that they weren't needed for the code to work.

+For the file extraction which is uesed for getting the images form the user to the applucation.
+I used an input tage with the attributes of type image, onchange="loadFile(event)" and accept="image/*".
+Whhich only

 I used htmx    Ajackx And half star na dtesing processes and file extractio